bsdalil/CyberSecurity/Linux/PDC_README.md

 ### Scripting Future Tasks

 After completing my investigation, LDC asked me to build a script that will let them analyze future employees' schedules.
-And in the case of similar losses in the future, let them to easily isolate which employees are working at a specific time.
+And in the case of similar losses in the future, let them easily isolate which employees are working at a specific time.

 You can find the script I wrote and the instructions on how to use it here:

 CyberSecurity/Linux/Player_Dealer_Correlation/Roulette_Dealer_Finder_by_Time.sh
 CyberSecurity/Linux/Player_Dealer_Correlation/instructions_for_using_roulette_dealer_finder_by_time